Open Call Project

 Amami Oshima was registered as a UNESCO World Natural Heritage site in 2021 and is an island with diverse and beautiful nature, often referred to as the "Galapagos of Asia."

 However, now, large developers are advancing resort development on Amami Oshima.
-Plans are underway to construct a high-rise hotel in the center of the small Ashitoku village, where about 140 households live quietly, and a 12-story hotel is planned in the Setsuda village, which houses the mountain Aman-de, where the creator god is said to have descended, and the Amamiko Shrine dedicated to that god.
+Plans are underway to construct a high-rise hotel in the center of the small Ashitoku village, where about 140 households live quietly, and a 12-story hotel is planned in the Setsuta village, which houses the mountain Aman-de, where the creator god is said to have descended, and the Amamiko Shrine dedicated to that god.
 When we imagine the towering buildings rising amidst the tranquility and the landscape where myths breathe, we cannot avoid the question, "What do we want to protect, and what do we want to entrust to the future?"

 The construction of high-rise hotels raises concerns about the following issues: